United Soccer League (1984–85): Debut season (1984)

 At the end of regular season play, Oklahoma City, Fort Lauderdale and Buffalo had qualified for the playoffs as division winners, and Houston and Dallas made the field as wild card teams.
 After Houston eliminated Dallas in the Wild Card game, they went on to upset the top-seeded Stampede in the semifinals two games to none.
-Fort Lauderdale swept Buffalo in the other semifinal series, with both games being played in Florida due to the Storm's pessimism about drawing any kind of crowd to their unlit stadium at 5:00 p.m. on a weeknight.
+Fort Lauderdale swept Buffalo in the other semifinal series, with both games being played in Florida due to the Storm's pessimism about drawing any kind of crowd at 5:00 p.m. on a weeknight.
 In the very tightly contested best-of-three championship series, Fort Lauderdale prevailed over Houston two games to one with both the first and third games being settled by a tiebreaker shootout.

 Contraction and collapse (1985)

 Though the USL survived its first season seemingly intact, the league found itself in crisis heading into the winter of 1984/85.
-Revenues were not keeping up with expenses despite the league's measures to keep travel and salary costs manageable.
 The owners were passionate about building up the sport, but almost none of them had the deep pockets and/or patience necessary to persevere through unprofitable early years while they gradually built up a strong network of sponsors, investors and fans.
 The indoor season planned at the league's founding never materialized, and in February, most teams failed to post a performance bond to demonstrate their readiness for another outdoor season.
 The NASL likewise found itself with only a handful of teams willing to commit to another outdoor campaign, and there were discussions about merging the leagues to stave off the demise of both.
 The sides failed to come to an agreement, though, and USL commissioner Burfeind announced that there would be no merger on March 5.
 By the end of the month, the NASL had abandoned plans for a 1985 season, and Houston had left the USL to be independent while five other clubs (New York, Rochester, Buffalo, Charlotte and Jacksonville) had gone dormant or folded.
 Only Dallas, Fort Lauderdale (who were renamed South Florida Sun), and the Tulsa Tornado's (who had re-located in December from Oklahoma City and had also been renamed) chose to return.
 The El Paso/Juarez Gamecocks were added as an expansion team to bring USL membership to a paltry four teams for the 1985 season.